How to create a beautiful and welcoming front garden

 A row of Bonica roses lines the path and the fence.
 This says ‘simplicity and symmetry’ perfectly.
 We didn’t plan this front garden, by the way, it was done by our predecessors in this house.
 But we think it works beautifully.

 We’re also experimenting with turning the two patches of grass into a mini meadow.
-This does echo the period in that lawn mowers and today’s lawn grasses did not exist when our house was built.
+This is historically correct in that lawn mowers and today’s lawn grasses did not exist when our house was built.
 But I’m not sure how it will turn out or whether it will be right for the formality of Georgian architecture.
 There’s a month by month progress report, plus how-tos on the regular ‘Garden Tips and Tours’ videos.

 But you can interpret the architecture of your house differently…